-This unit may be operated with 208V service 1 phase service.
+This unit may be operated with 208V service 1 phase service in some circumstances.
 However voltage should be checked under load before allowing permanent installation.
 Voltage should not fall below 206V or damage may occur to the unit.
 Most modern 208V service runs several volts above 208V and is not usually a concern.
 Older installations where service wiring may be degraded or not up to code may produce sub standard or low voltage not suitable for use with this unit.
+As a best safeguard, check with Everlast Tech support before use.